billo-w/job_sight/README.md

 https://job-sight.app

-A Flask web application that helps users search for jobs and get AI-powered insights about the job market.
+A web application that helps users search for jobs and get AI-powered insights about the job market.

 ## What This Application Does